 Besides, it is highly vulnerable to competition rising in the cryptocurrency market.
 For instance, other blockchain platforms claim to be more scalable.

 Litecoin is a clone or fork of Bitcoin.
 LTC can implement technical improvements like lightning network and SegWit (Segregated Witness).

 As compared to Bitcoin, the transaction speed of Litecoin is four times faster; more precisely, the closing speed of blocks is 10 minutes for Bitcoin, whereas it is just 2.5 minutes for Litecoin.
 It makes Litecoin less susceptible to attacks.
 Also, the market cap of LTC is $3.1 Billion.

 LTC is relatively stable from other Altcoins as it is based on the Scrypt algorithm.
 Besides, the transaction fee for LTC is low.

 Investing in Litecoin can be risky as the central authority does not manage it since Bitcoin embraces the SegWit update that takes away one of its unique selling points.

 It is another permanent fork of Bitcoin.
 If you don’t like SegWit, you can invest in Bitcoin Cash.
 The market cap of BCH is $7.7 Billion, followed by Ripple.

-Transaction fees of BCH are $0.0019, which is relatively lower than original Bitcoin having transaction cost $0.20 per transaction.
-Besides, BCH’s transfer time is higher than BTC, so you will not have to wait longer for verification of the purchase.
+BCH’s transaction fees are $0.0019, which is relatively lower than the original Bitcoin having transaction costs $0.20 per transaction.
+Besides, BCH’s transfer time is higher than BTC, so you will not have to wait longer to verify the purchase.